moscow-python-beer/moscow-code-of-conduct/README.md

 ## Addressing Grievances

 Just deal it with.
-You can also accuse another party at being more asshole that you if that's actually true.
+You can also accuse another party at being more asshole than you if that's actually true.

 ## Scope